 Our goal can only be achieved by the “power of the people”.
 Texas homeowners must unite in their neighborhoods to reclaim their rights denied by the HOAs.
 They must demand their representatives in the Texas Senate and House truly represent them and not the HOA lobbyists.

 The HOA Industry opposition is always fierce, instilling fear of change.
 The wanna-be overseers enjoy their power and control and testify at legislative hearings how wonderful HOA life is.
 Those who rule do have a wonderful life, but they ignore the serious overreaching.
 The HOA industry is living on your money.
 Reclaim your rights and your money.
 Tell us what laws you want changed.
 Have your neighborhood group ally with the HOA Reform Coalition today!

-If you give us your name and contact information, we will send you alerts from time to time.
-We may ask you to write your legislator and invite you to join with other Texas Homeowners to reclaim homeowners’ rights.
+Please give us your name and contact information so that we can send you alerts from time to time.
+United with other Texas Homeowners, we can reclaim homeowners’ rights.
 Click this link Tell Us About Your HOA

 HOA Bills that are now law in Texas

 On May 27, 2013, the Texas Legislature concluded the 2013 legislative session.
 Unlike the 2011 legislative session, in which the Texas Legislature enacted the most significant reforms to Texas HOA laws in almost 20 years, the legislation passed by the Legislature in the 2013 session is relatively minor in scope.
 The following is a brief description of such soon-to-be new laws.
 Links are provided to the state website so you can read each bill yourself.